HossEz/yt2convert/README.md

 ## Setup and Build Instructions

+For those who want to run the project directly with Python, or build their own `.exe`:

 ### Using `start.bat`

 - Run `start.bat` to launch the Python script and install all required dependencies automatically.